17 Best Oscilloscopes for Hobbyists: Bonus Included! [2021 Update]

-Factors to Consider
+Factors to consider

 It’s always important to consider the following factors when choosing an oscilloscope:

-- What is the maximum frequency range that the oscilloscope can accurately measure?
+First, what is the maximum frequency range that the oscilloscope can accurately measure?
 Always remember the rule of five.
 Your scope should have “five times the bandwidth of your highest-frequency signal.”

 - Rise time